Teen gunman in Oregon school shooting got weapons from home

 The shooting, which ended with Padgett’s body being found in a bathroom stall of the gymnasium building, marked the third outbreak of deadly gun violence to shake a U.S. high school or college campus in less than three weeks.

-Troutdale Police Chief Scott Anderson declined at a news conference to offer any explanation for what may have driven Padgett to walk into a boy’s locker room at the school and shoot a fellow freshman, 14-year-old Emilio Hoffman.
+Troutdale Police Chief Scott Anderson declined at a news conference to offer an explanation for what may have driven Padgett to walk into a boy’s locker room and shoot a fellow freshman, 14-year-old Emilio Hoffman.

 “We have not established any link between the student and shooter,” Anderson said.
 “At this time it would be inappropriate to discuss a motive.”